unChaz/sci-fi-5e/srd/mechanics/backgrounds.md

 ## Capitalist
 You’ve gone from rags to riches, or at least that is the path you have set up for yourself.
 You’ve come a long way from your humble upbringing, and you are ambitious to rise to the top.

 Skill Proficiencies: Diplomacy.
-Choose 1 from [Insight, Knowledge, Charm]
+Choose 1 from [Insight, History, Charm]

 **Entrepreneur**: You are skilled at making business deals.
 You do all your business through a small corporation you chose a name for.
 You have 3 employees that run this small business for you.
 The business does not turn a profit unless you invest time and money into a business venture.
 The business can be any type of legal small business.
 The business venture can be anything legal or illegal.
 You must fund the venture directly by investing credits and making the appropriate business connections.
 The success of the venture is determined by a number of appropriate ability checks determined by the DM.
 Results can range from capital gains/losses, earned/ruined business relationships, to even legal trouble, or disputes with elite houses/corporations.
 Once you make the proposal and appropriate connections, the length of the business venture, the difficulty, and potential outcomes will be determined by the DM.